You probably were recently asked:

 Love and Logic teaches you tips and tricks to deal with the 7 languages of anger

-and get into cooperation.
+and instead use cooperation.

 How this changed my life is because of a time that I got into a fight with my wife.